Tiendil/blog.feeds.fun/content/posts/2026-006-may-2026-in-feeds-fun/en.md

 **What improved for users of [feeds.fun](https://feeds.fun)**:

-- In the `Feeds` view you can find a new column with an average news/day metric for each feed.
-If you click on a feed, you'll find a detailed 30-day feed activity chart in the feed details.
+- In the `Feeds` view, you can find a new column with an average `news/day` metric for each feed.
+If you click on a feed, a details panel will appear where you can find a 30-day feed activity chart.
-- In the feed details on the `Feeds` view, you can now found both urls: the feed URL and the website URL of the feed source.
+- In the feed details on the `Feeds` view, you can now find both URLs: the feed URL and the website URL of the feed source.
-- When parsing feeds, entries with malformed external URLs now do not cause the whole feed parsing to fail.
+- Entries with malformed external URLs no longer cause the whole feed parsing to fail.
+In that case, you'll still see all correctly parsed entries.
 - Improved parsing and visualization of a special case of `video+text` Reddit posts.

 **What improved for self-hosted users**:

-- We refactored how tag processor get entries to process: from going over all entries to queue-based dispatching.
+- We refactored how tag processors get entries to process: from going over all entries to queue-based dispatching.
 - As a result, we partially changed the configuration of tag processors.
-Now it should be more clear and agile.
-Check [changelog](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md) for `1.27.0` version for instrouctions on how to update your custom `tag_processors.toml` configs.
+Now it should be clearer and more agile.
+Check [changelog](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md) for the `1.27.0` version for instructions on how to update your custom `tag_processors.toml` configs.

 ## Roadmap